JoyIbe/Walmart-Sales-Analysis-with-SQL-and-PowerBI/README.md

 # Walmart Sales Data Analysis
 ## About
-This project aims to analyze walmart sales performance to determine the best selling categories of products, sales trends, customer demographics to optimize sales performance and lay strategies to adequately improve sales profit and revenue.
+This project aims to analyze walmart'S sales performance to determine the best selling categories of products, sales trends, customer demographics to optimize sales performance and lay strategies to adequately improve sales profit and revenue.
 This dataset contain 24 columns and 8399 rows.

 ## Tools and Methodology